top of page

 9.jpg

 The Chorale has provided the South Bay with exceptional choral music, instruction and cultural enhancements since 1961.
-With 90+ singers, the auditioned Chorale is sponsored by the Cultural Services Division of the Community Services Department at the City of Torrance.
+With 90+ singers, the auditioned Chorale is sponsored by the Cultural Services Division of the Community Services Department at the City of Torrance and meets 7:30-9:30 pm Mondays, and as needed.

 The group’s musical repertoire varies widely from the classics to ancient ballads, pop tunes and Broadway musicals to newly composed masterworks.
 In Fall 2018, the Chorale premiered Daniel Newman-Lessler’s latest composition, E-mu-nah.

-The full choir performs three major concerts per year, two in December and one in April, all held at the beautiful James R. Armstrong Theater in Torrance.
+The full choir performs two major concerts per year, two in December and one in May, at the beautiful James R. Armstrong Theater in Torrance.
 Additional events include somewhat smaller groups performing for community outreach and holiday/social occasions around the South Bay, such as the Torrance Memorial Holiday Festival and the City of Torrance’s 45th anniversary Sister City event with Kashiwa, Japan.
 Their international choral travel has spanned Europe, Japan, Taiwan and Hong Kong, and Canada and in November, 2018 performed the works of Randol Bass at Carnegie Hall in New York City.

 Meet the Team